 LEARN MORE ABOUT FUEL ECONOMY AND TIRE BALANCING SOLUTIONS

 We were so passionate about resolving common fleet issues pertaining to rolling resistance and fuel economy that we engineered an entire product around the concept.

-EQUAL FLEXX is a scientifically-validated solution that reduces wheel-end vibration and saves valuable energy for every truck within your fleet.
-For fleets who are looking for a wheel balancing solution that delays the purchase of entirely new tires, EQUAL FLEXX is a preferred solution.
+EQUAL FLEXX is a scientifically-validated adaptive balancing solution that reduces wheel-end vibration and saves valuable energy for every truck within your fleet.
+For fleets who are looking for an adaptive wheel balancing solution that delays the purchase of entirely new tires, EQUAL FLEXX is a preferred solution.

 For more information on our recommendations or solutions, call us today at 855-535-7121, or fill out our online contact form here.